CPS June 2021

 The Indian Child Welfare Act (ICWA) is a federal law aimed at keeping Native American children who are involved in child welfare cases with Native American families.
 The stated intent of the legislation is to protect the best interests of Native American children and to promote stability among Native American families.

 ICWA sets federal requirements that apply to state child custody proceedings involving Native American children who are members of, or eligible for membership in, a federally recognized tribe.
 ICWA establishes standards for removing Native American children from their families and for placing them in foster and adoptive homes.
 It also allows for a child’s tribe to intervene in the legal proceedings.

 A child must meet the criteria of an “Indian child” as defined by federal law in order for ICWA to apply.
 However, CPS policy requires workers in every abuse or neglect case to determine whether a child or the child’s family has Native American ancestry or heritage.
-If Native American ancestry is claimed, CPS workers are required to follow specific procedure to ensure compliance with ICWA.
+If Native American ancestry is claimed, CPS workers must follow specific procedures to ensure compliance with ICWA.